Omni Calculator logo

 As only interest is paid each month, your debt remains the same.
 After the specific period is over, you will have to pay back your debt either as a lump sum or monthly with different terms.

-In this interest-only mortgage calculator, you may find additional values in the advanced mode.
-Provide the length of the interest-only loan period and you will discover how much you will have to pay for the entire time with the provided conditions.
+By opening the "Interest-only period" section of the calculator, you can also provide the length of the interest-only loan period and discover how much you will have to pay for the entire time with the provided conditions.

 Pros and cons of interest-only loans?